WebOrigami/docs/src/content/framework/tutorial.md

 </reveal-solution>

 The `this` keyword refers to everything indented on the following lines.
-The formula can now be read as: "To create `public` folder, merge the `static` folder with this set of files that follows".
+The formula can now be read as: "To create the `public` folder, merge the `static` folder with this set of files that follows."

 ## Create a virtual folder of thumbnails